Trust-Ayeni/Python-tools/README.md

 # Python-tools
+>- Have you ever taught of wirting your own code to parahrase sentences, resize photos when submitting online pictures, converting documents from one form to another.
+Dont worry just run the codes to make your work easier.

 ## PDF converter
 It’s notably challenging, as a result of the 2 file formats are immensely completely different in nature.